kevin-44/Command_Processor/README.md

 		return 1;
 	}

-Code used to benchmark Pawn.CMD with this include:
+Code used to benchmark Pawn.CMD with this include (please note that PC_EmulateCommand does not fully execute if the player isn't connected):

 	// ** INCLUDES